carsongro/IoImage/README.md

 }
 ```

-It can also be used to fetch a SwiftUI Image
+It can also be used to fetch a SwiftUI Image from a url

 ```swift
 let image = try await IoImageLoader.shared.Image(from: URL(string: ""))